 The Group operates business under the foundational concept of respect for human beings.
 To ensure this foundational concept, Toppan calls for respect for human rights as the first principle of the behavioral norms set under the Conduct Guidelines for Toppan personnel.
 The guideline stipulations include protecting individual dignity, prohibiting discrimination and harassment, and prohibiting child labor and forced labor.

-Toppan announced a Groupwide human rights policy in November 2021 as a foundation for the management of human rights risks of any kind.
+Toppan formulated a Groupwide human rights policy in October 2021 as a foundation for the management of human rights risks of any kind.

 Supporting the Principles of Human Rights Manifested in the United Nations Global Compact

-Toppan has been participating in the United Nations Global Compact and therefore supporting its two principles of human rights since 2006.
-The Group also espouses the United Nations Guiding Principles of Business and Human Rights and implements the human rights due diligence process and other initiatives for human rights.
+Toppan has been participating in the United Nations Global Compact and therefore supporting its six principles on labour and human rights since 2006.

 Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and

 Principle 2: make sure that they are not complicit in human rights abuses.

 Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;

 Principle 4: the elimination of all forms of forced and compulsory labour;